 Real Mom Advice: My son loves trophies, and it was easy to order a box of them on Amazon before his big day.
 We incorporated an awards ceremony at the end of the party and gave each guest a trophy for something they did that was awesome.
 Not trying to brag, but it was kind of the best party ever.

 Do I Bake a Cake?

 Bake it or fake it, this isn’t going to be a three-year-old’s first rodeo.
 They’re going to be on the lookout for the sweet stuff.

-Do I Feed People at a 3-Year-Old Birthday Party?
+Do I Feed People at a Birthday Party for Three-Year-Olds?